 Walking the Line: Fact and Fiction

 This June, the MDOCS' Storytellers' Institute explores the theme of "fact and fiction."
-Documentary works are evidence-based stories, working with facts to render, reveal, and represent truth(s) to inform and, at times, inspire action.
-Despite relying on real people, depicting real places, and presenting real events, documentaries engage by interpreting and representing reality (Lamarre 2009).
+Documentary works are evidence-based stories, working with facts to render, reveal and represent truth(s) to inform and at times to inspire action.
+Despite relying on real people, depicting real places and presenting real events, documentaries engage by interpreting and representing reality (Lamarre 2009).

-In 2010, NY Times film critic AO Scott asked "How real is a documentary: observing that reality is "everywhere you look, taking dizzyingly protean forms."
-Participants and attendees in this summer's Institute will discuss, 'What is the line?' -- Does it start at reenactments of crime scenes (Thin Blue Line, 1988 or 18 c Parisian Sound networks... what director Allie Light calls "emotional equivalents"), archival videos and images used symbolically, or sound creation?
+In 2010, New York Times film critic AO Scott asked, "How real is a documentary: Observing that reality is everywhere you look, taking dizzyingly protean forms."
+Participants and attendees in this summer's Institute will discuss, "What is the line?"
+Does it start at reenactments of crime scenes (Thin Blue Line, 1988 or 18 c Parisian Sound networks, what director Allie Light calls "emotional equivalents"), archival videos and images used symbolically or sound creation?
 Reenactment presented as unscripted activity (Nanook of the North, 1922) or as archival footage (Stories We Tell, 2012)?
 A story "found in the editing room" by reorganizing order or selectively revealing a "character" among many?
-Documentarians of all kinds regularly break the 'rules' but at what point is re-representation a step too far?
+Documentarians of all kinds regularly break the "rules," but at what point is re-representation a step too far?

-This year's 4 Institute Fellows and 10 Skidmore Scholars span a wide range of documentary practices, experimenting with video, audio, exhibition, archiving, and multimedia.
+This year's four institute fellows and 10 Skidmore scholars span a wide range of documentary practices, experimenting with video, audio, exhibition, archiving and multimedia.

-The Institute Fellows come to Skidmore from 3 US states (Pennsylvania, New York, and North Carolina) and 1 Canadian province (New Brunswick) bringing skills and tools from their work at collegiate institutions, art centers, and independent radio stations.
-Their projects span from revealing a family's untold oral history and discovery of long-hidden secrets in an African diaspora's lost past to a film exploring parallels between two seemingly disparate cultural struggles for survival to a multimedia book, exhibit and interactive recreation that searches for the unmarred facts of the events leading up to the night Treyvon Martin was killed and to a project exploring the end of Canadian short-wave radio as told by mysteriously "talking" household appliances in a series of films and multimedia exhibits.
-These documentary artists will all challenge the moral questions behind telling a research-based, fact-driven story when removing ones' past experience, perspective and individual lens is seemingly impossible.
+The institute fellows come to Skidmore from three U.S. states (Pennsylvania, New York and North Carolina) and a Canadian province (New Brunswick), bringing skills and tools from their work at collegiate institutions, art centers and independent radio stations.
+Their projects span from revealing a family's untold oral history and discovery of long-hidden secrets in an African diaspora's lost past to a film exploring parallels between two seemingly disparate cultural struggles for survival to a multimedia book, exhibit and interactive recreation that searches for the unmarred facts of the events leading up to the night Treyvon Martin was killed and to a project exploring the end of Canadian shortwave radio as told by mysteriously "talking" household appliances in a series of films and multimedia exhibits.
+These documentary artists will all challenge the moral questions behind telling a research-based, fact-driven story when removing one's past experience, perspective and individual lens is seemingly impossible.
 Can a story's "truth" be more deeply understood when the line between fact and fiction is blurred?
 May we be left forever skeptical of the source from which we gain our information and determine what we believe to be "true?"

-In addition, 10 Skidmore Scholars (8 students, 2 faculty) will work on independent documentary projects spanning diverse topics from the deeper understanding gained through intersectional study of the Civil Rights Movement and addressing racial tension in an Intergroup Relations class to intimate stories of loss of virginity and a film that aims to bring to life the voice of a lost mother, to developing an environmental podcast into educational tool, to name a few.
+In addition, 10 Skidmore scholars (eight students and two faculty) will work on independent documentary projects spanning diverse topics from the deeper understanding gained through intersectional study of the civil rights movement and addressing racial tension in an intergroup relations class to intimate stories of loss of virginity and a film that aims to bring to life the voice of a lost mother, to developing an environmental podcast into educational tool, to name a few.